 Strategy C: Focus efforts on preventing, as well as, finding noncompliance.
-View an incorrect audit function.
+View an incorrect or untimely payment as a training opportunity to prevent future occurrences, not only as revenue to collect now.

-Strategy D: Reduce percentage of audit expense by utilizing efficiency tools to streamline within 60 days.
+Strategy D: Reduce percentage of audit expense by utilizing efficiency tools to streamline audit function.